Footballguys Players Championship – Rules Explained

 + Custom award medal for each league champion

-Week 13 – NFL Teams on BYE – Once again the NFL threw us a curve back in 2013 by scheduling bye weeks late into the regular season.
-For 2016, while there are no teams on bye in Week 12, the first week of the FPC League Playoffs, there ARE two teams on bye in Week 13, league championship week.
-These two teams are Tennessee Titans and Cleveland Browns.
+Week 12 – NFL Teams on BYE (Arizona Cardinals, Kansas City Chiefs, Los Angeles Chargers, Minnesota Vikings) – The NFL threw us a curve back in 2013 by scheduling bye weeks late into the regular season.
+In 2019, there are four teams on bye in Week 12 but none in Week 13.
+These four teams on bye in Week 12 are the Arizona Cardinals, Kansas City Chiefs, Los Angeles Chargers and Minnesota Vikings.
 While having players on bye in the playoffs is unusual and may seem problematic on the surface, since this is a known fact to all FPC owners prior to the draft, it does not put any owner at a disadvantage and is fair to all.
 Owners ultimately will make the decision to draft or not draft players from the bye week teams.
 This now adds a new wrinkle to player evaluation and draft strategy for the FPC owners.

 Extended Waivers for League Playoff Teams – The 4 qualifying League Playoff teams can continue to pickup players during Weeks 12 and 13.
 This represents a needed upgrade compared to other formats.
 The FPC League Playoffs and Championship Round run for five weeks.
 Due to this, we felt that an additional two weeks of waivers is vital for efficient roster management.
 This can lead to increased strategy decisions.
 Free Agency money has increased value for playoff teams.
 Do you “go for it” if you are close?
 Or save your FA dollars if you make the League Playoff weeks?
 You decide, not the schedule; and that’s part of the challenge – and flexibility – of the FPC in-season team management.